By DEE AYROSO

 Another detainee, Manobo datu (chieftain) Benito Bay-ao, has a worsening cough, but has been refused medical attention, said SOS Network.
 Bay-ao is detained at the Cebu City Police Station 2.
 SOS Network Cebu said there is no proper toilet or water supply in the detention area.

-The group also decried the tedious process that the detention officers require before looking into the ill detainees’ condition.
+The group also decried the tedious requirements by the detention officers before looking into the ill detainees’ condition.